kertavax/kertavax.github.io/_posts/2011-10-10-kindergarteners-used-syringes.markdown

 layout: post
 title:  "Kindergarteners and Used Syringes"
 date:   2011-09-10
-categories: herbal medicine packaging logo branding Lóa Baldvinsdóttir
+categories: packaging logo branding Lóa Baldvinsdóttir
 context: "Iceland Academy of the Arts"
 context_link: "http://www.lhi.is/en"
 ---